palmacas/wiki-documents/docs/Sensor/SenseCAP/SenseCAP_T1000_Tracker/Integrated_with_LoRaWAN_Network_Server/Connect_to_Helium.md

 The following steps are taken from the on-boarding of a T1000 to the MeteoScientific public LNS but should be easy to adapt to other LNSs on Helium.

+For those familiar with the general process the TL;DR; is:
+- create an device profile with the appropriate region and the codec (see source below)
+- create device with devEUI, appKey, and a `app_eui` variable with the AppEUI, all three values coming from the Sense Craft app

 ### Add device profile

 The first step is to add a device profile for the T1000 to your ChirpStack LNS.